Oliver St. John Gogarty: University days

 A serious interest in poetry and literature also began to manifest itself during his years at Trinity.
 His witty conversation made him a favourite with the dons, particularly John Pentland Mahaffy (formerly the tutor of Oscar Wilde) and Robert Yelverton Tyrrell, and between 1901 and 1903 he won three successive Vice-Chancellor's prizes for verse.
 In 1900 he made the acquaintance of W. B. Yeats (of whom his mother highly approved) and of George Moore (of whom she did not) and began to frequent Dublin literary circles.
-He also formed close friendships with other up-and-coming young poets, such as Seamus O'Sullivan and James Joyce.
+He also formed close friendships with other up-and-coming young poets, such as Seumas O'Sullivan and James Joyce.
 In 1904 he spent two terms at Oxford to compete for the Newdigate Prize, but lost to G.K.A.
 Bell, the future Bishop of Chichester, who became a friend and frequent correspondent over the next few years.